jrd261/exp-docs/_pages/developers/tutorials/usingfeeds.md

 ```

 ### Access EXP object
-Now that we are loading all `angular code` from the `load function` we can access the `EXP object` safely in the angular controller.
+Now that we are loading all `angular code` from the `load function` we can access the `exp object` safely in the angular controller.

-- Create a function to get the feed Data using the `EXP object`.
+- Create a function to get the feed Data using the `exp object`.
 Populate the data into the `$scope variables`.

 - Controller should be modified like this: